HaveTimeDrinkTea/w11_Professional_README_Generator/README.md

    node index.js
 ```

-* The user will see a welcome message and the version of the last README.md
+* The user will see a welcome message
 * The user will be prompted to answer questions either by a single line input, or enter the default vi editor to input longer paragraphs or to chose from a list of options.
 * In the case of screen dump(s), the user is asked to input the first screen dump and the user can select to include one or 2 more screen dumps (total of 3) or no more screen dumps.
   * When the user chooses no more screen dump, then the user will be see the prompt for the second and third screen dump details.